 Verify the OBS Studio Source Build

-Check that the active OBS binary now comes from /usr/local and that the version matches the newer upstream release:
+Check that the active OBS binary comes from /usr/local and reports the newer upstream version:

 command -v obs